 Despite what you may have heard, SEO is not dead, so you can cancel the funeral arrangements.
 If SEO were dead, many digital marketing agencies would go out of business.
 Instead, SEO has just changed and evolved.
 In the past, many SEO specialists used keyword stuffing, buying links and other shifty methods to try to rank high on Google.

 Today, SEO is no longer dependent on factors like keywords or links.
 It requires more intensive work such as research, analysis, testing and creating a personalized strategy for each website.
 SEO is now an approach that consists of optimizing and bolstering new and old content to meet customers’ needs.

 Myth 2: “SEO is a one-time deal.”

-Business owners may feel they no longer need to utilize SEO once their websites are created and optimized.
+Business owners may feel they no longer need to utilize SEO once they launch their website after an initial set of optimization.
 Unfortunately, there is “no set it and forget it” when it comes to SEO because it is continuously evolving.